 The Bellagio Fountains dance to music in choreographed performances accompanied by lights and can be seen from far and wide along the Las Vegas Strip.
 On weekdays, the shows start every half hour from 3 pm to 8 pm and every 15 minutes from 8 pm to midnight.
 Meanwhile, on weekends, they go every half hour from noon to 8 pm and every 15 minutes from 8 pm to midnight.

-These fountains are world-renowned for their spectacular beauty, so prepare to be amazed by the powerful water performance as it paints an unforgettable picture of grandeur.
-Water shows are free and completely open to the public at the intersection of Flamingo Road and The Strip, making them an excellent night tour stop.
+These fountains are world-renowned for their spectacular beauty, so be amazed by the powerful water performance as it paints an unforgettable picture of grandeur.
+Water shows are free and open to the public at the intersection of Flamingo Road and The Strip, making them an excellent night tour stop.

 26. Vegas Indoor Skydiving